IBPA/CowMetritis/data/README.md

 DIMd0: (numeric) Days in milk at the diagnosis of metritis.
 Day in milk start when a cow has a parturition and initiates a lactation.
 Metritis generally will occur within the first two weeks after giving birth.
 TRT: (string, categorical) Treated with antibiotic or not.
 	- CEF: Antibiotic group
-	- CON: Non treated g3roup
+	- CON: Non treated group
 D0month: (numeric, categorical) Month of the metritis diagnosis.
 Season: (string, categorical) Season of the metritis diagnosis.
 	- cool: Metritis was diagnosed between September and May